tealhorizon87/ms4_right-fit-tailoring/README.md

 ### Future Features
 - Similar to how the delivery details can be saved to the user's profile, a system to save measurement details for further use
 - Sizing and measurement charts that the user can access to better determine what size they might need, and how to do their body measurements
+- Log in functionality to include social media accounts
+- Payment system to include PayPal and Apple Pay

 ## Technologies Used
 ### Languages: